CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 > **Note**: Since most trained models are published under some form of open license, most providers do not currently disclose the costs of training their models.

-Each "consumption" entry consists of the following which are explained in more detail below:
+Each "consumption" entry consists of the following, which are explained in more detail below:

 * **Activity**: The type of activity that was part of the ML model development or operational lifecycle with an associated energy cost.